Funded education and training programs

 Adult Migrant English Program (AMEP)

 AMEP is funded by the Australian Government and provides free English language lessons to eligible migrants and humanitarian entrants.
-If you have been granted a permanent visa or eligible temporary visa and speak little or no English, you may be eligible for AMEP.
-Some migrant young people between 15 and 17 years of age may also be eligible.
+If you have been granted a permanent or eligible temporary visa and speak little or no English, you may be eligible for AMEP.
+In some instances, people between the ages of 15 and 17 may also be eligible.

 AMEP flyer